kibum-moon/blog/content/authors/admin/_index.md

 I am a Data Psychologist.
 My research tries to find the best ways to incorporate data science techniques into psychological research.
 I am interested in developing data-driven assessment tools to elucidate the subtle aspects of personality, emotion, and quality of relationship.

 I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a series of AI projects.
-The present project focuses on building an automatic assessment model to monitor students’ psychological adaptation.
+The present project focuses on developing the early prediction model of academic achievement and mental health of college students using the massive LMS data.

 Prior to this position, I was a clinical researcher at the students counseling center of Korea University, conducting research on developing and validating psychological measurements, and developing an automatized psychological reporting system from the scratch.